The Bankrate promise

 ADU costs are higher as construction material prices have spiked.
 Soaring lumber prices are a big factor in this.

 If you don’t have that kind of money to spend up front, you have options when it comes to paying for your ADU project.

 - Tap your equity.
 Whether through a cash-out refinance, home equity loan or home equity line of credit (HELOC), you may be able to use value that’s already stored in your property to pay for the improvements.

 - Construction loans.
 Short-term financing that’s targeted at home-building projects.

 - Grant programs.
 Holtz said that as more municipalities realize that ADUs can help address housing shortages, they may start rolling out construction incentives.

 - Personal loans or credit cards.
 These can be more expensive ways to finance a large project, but if you’re disciplined about making payments, they can still be a good option.

-“For a lot of real estate investors, they like to talk about house hacks,” he said.
+Creating an ADU on your property can also be a good way to dip your toe into the pool of real estate investing, Holtz notes.
+“A lot of real estate investors like to talk about house hacks,” he said.
 “For people who want to become a real estate investor, this is one way to do it.”

 Accessory dwelling units can be a great way for homeowners to increase the functionality of their property, and can be a big boost to the asking price when it comes time to sell.